ThyCa: Thyroid Cancer

 Should I have an ultrasound prior to an FNA?

 Most of the time it is not necessary.
-If your physician discovers a nodule and he/she (or the pathologist he/she works with) can perform an aspiration immediately, there is no need to wait for an ultrasound.
-You may have a diagnosis in 24 hours, and if the nodule is malignant, your surgery can be scheduled within a few days.
+If your physician discovers a nodule and he or she (or the pathologist he or she works with) can perform an aspiration immediately, there is no need to wait for an ultrasound.
+You may have a diagnosis in 24 hours, and if the nodule is malignant, your appointment with a surgeon can be scheduled within a few days.

 What are the possible cytologic results of the FNA?